tloanPhytec/meta-example/README.md

 # Branch imx93-scarthgap-carrierboard1616.0

-BSP-Yocto-NXP-i.MX93-PD24.2.0 effectively deprecated the phyCORE-i.MX93 Deveopment Kit carrier board revision 1616.0 (specifcally, the PEB-AV-10 LCD Display Add-On will no longer work with th 1616.0 carrier board by default, but other interfaces should work).
+BSP-Yocto-NXP-i.MX93-PD24.2.0 effectively deprecated the phyCORE-i.MX93 Deveopment Kit carrier board revision 1616.0 (specifcally, the PEB-AV-10 LCD Display Add-On will no longer work with the 1616.0 carrier board by default, but other interfaces should work).
 This can be seen in the following note from the release notes:

   https://download.phytec.de/Software/Linux/BSP-Yocto-i.MX93/BSP-Yocto-NXP-i.MX93-PD24.2.0/ReleaseNotes